alsoicode/ngx-daterange/README.md

 By default, ngx-daterange will assign a control name of "dateRange", however you may override this with the `[controlName]` input.

-ngx-daterange assumes that you have a `FormGroup` instance that you are adding it to, and as such, expects you to pass in the FormGroup via the `[parentFormGroup]` input.
+ngx-daterange assumes that you have a `FormGroup` instance that you are adding it to, and as such expects you to pass in the FormGroup via the `[parentFormGroup]` input.

 ### Populating Existing Dates